contentauth/c2pa-python/examples/README.md

 python examples/sign.py
 ```

-The examples will use test files from the `tests/fixtures` directory and output the results to the `output` directory.
+The examples will use test files from the `tests/fixtures` directory and output the results to the temporary `output` directory.
 Read manifest store data will be shown in the console you run the examples from.